Renaud-Dov/CheckStudents/README.md

 ## Common Errors
 ### The bot doesn't respond to any command
->If the bot doesn't respond to any command, it might be because you did not accept all permissions.
+>If the bot doesn't respond to any command, it might be because you did not accept all permission.
 In that case, remove the bot from the server, and invite him again.

 ### Any other issue
 > Please read [CHANGELOG](CHANGELOG.md) or create an issue.